- About This Trip

 <h2>Sleeping Bags & Towels</h2>

 You will need good, warm sleeping bags for the camping and houseboat nights of your trip.
 You will likely want to bring along your own sleeping bags.
-If you prefer not to bring sleeping bags on your flight, you will find them widely available for purchase in every price range in Vancouver.
-Alternatively, you may rent sleeping bags from West Adventures for the duration of the trip.
+If you prefer not to bring sleeping bags on your flight, you may rent sleeping bags from West Adventures for the duration of the trip .
+For hygienic reasons, West Adventures does not rent pillows; you are encouraged to bring small inflatable or airplane style pillows with you.

 Food and Dietary Requirements